dowjones/intentionjs/README.md

 #### Why a base context?

 In most scenarios you don't want to have to specify the way something will change in *every* context.
-Often times an element will be one of two things among many different contexts. take an img tag with two possible sources, it's either going to be highrez or not. by specifying the tn-highrez-src attribute, you know that the source will be appropriately applied in that scenario.
-With a tn-base-src attribute, you can rely on the source being set accordingly for all other contexts.
+Often times an element will be one of two things among many different contexts. take an img tag with two possible sources, it's either going to be highrez or not. by specifying the in-highrez-src attribute, you know that the source will be appropriately applied in that scenario.
+With a in-base-src attribute, you can rely on the source being set accordingly for all other contexts.

 ### Custom Thresholds